jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/_distributetopayoutsplitsof.md

               // Trigger any inherited pre-transfer logic.
               _beforeTransferTo(address(_terminal), _netPayoutAmount);

-              // Get a reference to the destination terminal's decimals. uint256 _decimals = _terminal.decimals();

-              // If the destination terminal uses a different number of decimals than this terminal, adjust the sent amount accordingly. if (_decimals != decimals)
-                _amount = JBFixedPointNumber.adjustDecimals(_amount, decimals, _decimals);

               // If this terminal's token is ETH, send it in msg.value. uint256 _payableValue = token == JBTokens.ETH ? _netPayoutAmount : 0;